dozoisch/react-redux-provide/README.md

 3.  `createProviderStore (Object provider, Optional Object initialState)` - Creates and returns a store specifically for some provider.

 4.  `shareStore (Object providers, Optional Object initialState)` - Creates and returns a shared store based on the combination of each provider and assigns it to them.
+Especially useful when a provider's state depends on another provider's actions.

 ## Caveats